Valley of the Kings

 Ramesses III‘s tomb contains the famous paintings of two blind harpists while King Amenhotep I tomb taught us it was a common practice to build his tomb closer to the Nile River.
 It’s likely that this practice of separation was a move to prevent the ransacking of their final resting places and the destruction of their legacy.
 Ramesses VI has a magnificent burial chamber, the ceiling of which is decorated with hieratic graffiti and images of the sky goddess Nut swallowing and giving birth to the sun.

-Visit our Egypt tour packages and choose your fantastic journey to Egypt to discover these marvelous archaeological sites and witness many other historical tourist attractions in Egypt through a magical Nile Cruise along the Nile Valley, enjoy the holiday you deserve in the land of pharaohs.
+Visit our Egypt private tours and choose your fantastic journey to Egypt to discover these marvelous archaeological sites and witness many other historical tourist attractions in Egypt through magical Nile cruise holidays along the Nile Valley, enjoy the vacation you deserve in the land of pharaohs.